skchronicles/Biodemography/README.rst

 A modified version of the apriori algorithm is implemented to find the common causes mortality across the globe in a set of 35 icd codes.
 The theory being that once all of the conserved possible combinations leading to morbidity across the globe are determined, one may tentatively identify whether the underlying etiologies of these diseases or groups of diseases are genetic or environmental.
+Overall,
+this work introduces a practical framework to find conserved patterns in the different causes of mortality across the globe.

 Understanding Mortality and Aging
 Center for the Study of Biological Complexity & Department of Computer Science